Barbara Lett-Simmons: Political career

 She was a delegate to the Democratic National Convention starting from the 1970s until her death in 2012.
 She ran unsuccessfully for the Council of the District of Columbia in 1982 and 1984.
 Lett-Simmons helped lead a 2004 petition effort to recall D.C. mayor Anthony A. Williams.
 In 1990, she failed a bid to become District of Columbia's nonvoting delegate in Congress which she lost to Eleanor Holmes Norton.

 Faithless elector

-A Democratic elector from the District of Columbia in the 2000 United States presidential election, she abstained from voting in the Electoral College rather than vote for Al Gore for president and Joe Lieberman for vice president as was expected, in protest of the District of Columbia's lack of a voting representative in Congress.
+A Democratic elector from the District of Columbia in the 2000 United States presidential election, she cast a blank ballot in the Electoral College rather than vote for Al Gore for president and Joe Lieberman for vice president as was expected, in protest of the District of Columbia's lack of a voting representative in Congress.

 Lett-Simmons's Electoral College abstention, the first since 1864, was intended to protest what Lett-Simmons referred to as the federal district's "colonial status".

 Lett-Simmons described her blank ballot as an act of civil disobedience, not an act of a faithless elector; Lett-Simmons supported Gore and said she would have voted for him if she had thought he had a chance to win.